 Hardin sold skirt to Morris Communications in Augusta, Georgia, in 2003, but remained publisher for 10 years.
 During that time, Morris launched the title in 10 Southeastern markets as part of a franchise strategy.
 While other markets closed during the recession, skirt magazine has continued to have a loyal audience and strong brand recognition in the growing Charleston market.

 Longtime account representative Jenny Dennis was named publisher in 2014.
 She maintained the magazine’s voice and worked tirelessly to maintain the magazine’s position in the market during a time of transition.

 In June 2018, in an effort to regain local control of resources and reposition the magazine, skirt’s publisher, Thomas Giovanniello, Jr., formed Holy City Publishing and bought the licensing rights to skirt.
 The magazine relaunched in June 2018 with a bold new redesign.
 The redesign is a power move to attract new readers and advertisers, to give skirt increased visibility and to offer its readers a positive experience and advertisers a high-quality product.
-Editor Shelley Young and art director Sarah Kravchuk are the creative team behind skirt and its relaunch.
+Editor Shelley Young and art director Sarah Kravchuk were the creative team behind skirt and its relaunch.
 Shelley brings more than 20 years of journalism experience to the magazine and seeks to create content that is relevant and engaging.
-Sarah has 20 years of experience and has worked to modernize the design while retaining skirt’s unique identity.
 What remains true is skirt’s strong voice, spirited attitude and focus on women.

 Please note: The design, advertisements, art, photos and editorial content of Skirt® may not be reproduced.